idptools/metapredict/docs/getting_started.rst

 How to cite
 ===========================

-If you use metapredict for your work, please cite the metapredict paper
+If you use metapredict for your work, please cite the metapredict paper:

 Emenecker, R. J., Griffith, D. & Holehouse, A. S. Metapredict: a fast, accurate, and easy-to-use predictor of consensus disorder and structure.
 Biophys.
 J. 120, 4312–4319 (2021).

-Additionally, if you are using V2 (which is now the default) please make this clear in methods section.
-You should not feel obliged to cite the `V2 preprint <https://www.biorxiv.org/content/10.1101/2022.06.06.494887v2>`_, and this pre-print exists solely so we could fully document the changes and test some edge cases in an accessible and clear way.
+Note that in addition to the `original paper <https://www.cell.com/biophysj/fulltext/S0006-3495(21>`_\ 00725-6), there's a `V2 preprint <https://www.biorxiv.org/content/10.1101/2022.06.06.494887v2>`_\ ; HOWEVER, we ask you only cite the original paper and describe the version being used (V1, V2, V2-FF, or V3).

+We are hoping to get a paper out for V3 in the near future (we will update this section once the V3 paper is available)...